-Theoretical and practical application of ethical principles are applied to nursing and patient centered care.
-Particular attention is given to the ideas of advocacy, autonomy, and authority in beginning professional nursing practice.
-Taken concurrently with NUR 48200 Nursing Leadership and Management.
+Ethics as applied to nursing is examined both theoretically and practically.
+Basic concepts associated with ethical theory are applied to moral self-concept, role function, and practice situations involving interdependence.
+Particular attention is given to the ideas of advocacy, autonomy, and authority in beginning nursing practice.

 Theories and evidence related to leadership, organization and management are examined.
 Specific strategies for effective time management, priority setting, decision making career planning and delegation are introduced.
 Approaches to the quality nursing practice within a complex work environment are discussed.
 Taken concurrently with NUR 39100 Professional Ethics.